 Similarly, a bad experience with one captive agent doesn't mean all captive agents are not worth dealing with.
 As in any industry, the quality of service often comes down to the people assigned to you.

 Independent agents can vary greatly in terms of their quality of service and the policies to which they have access.
 Shopping around for an independent agent becomes just as important as shopping around for a car insurance company.
-Seek out businesses with a reliable reputation and who specialize in your particular demographic to find the best service.
+Seek out businesses with reliable reputations and who specialize in your particular demographic to find the best service.

 Buying direct can be a gamble.
 So don't assume that one good experience characterizes the entire process.
 In some cases, buying direct can be a great decision.
 It can save you money without costing you any quality of service or coverage.
-Other times, trying to repeat a past success you or someone else had could result in disaster.
+Other times, trying to repeat a past success could result in disaster.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.